mikebrad140/ST558---Project-1/README.md

 and very healthy.
 Of the 5 gluten free recipes, 4 are not very healthy and 1 is very healthy.

-### Next, we create numerical summaries for some quantitative variables at each setting of some of categorical variables
+### After creating our contingency tables, let’s now create numerical summaries for some of the quantitative variables at each setting of some of categorical variables

 ``` r
 # Summary 1:  pricePerServing by expensive categories: